 Benefits and Perks

-Median pay for Clemson University grads is approximately $63K, making their salaries most similar to those of Auburn grads.
+Clemson University graduates, who earn $65K on average, make a similar amount to Auburn grads.
 The University of Alabama, the University of Southern Mississippi, and the University of Mississippi are also similar to Auburn.